-The most recent 2011 survey of USC Aiken graduates indicates that 2-3 years after graduation alumni earn an average of \$36,091 a year, which is approximately \$3,912 below the South Carolina's median salary for individuals in their age group but it is \$11,926 more per year than an individual in their age group with just a high school diploma (7.3-31).
+The most recent 2012 survey of USC Aiken graduates indicates that within 3 years of graduation alumni earn an average of \$33,357 a year, which is approximately \$8,475 below the South Carolina's median salary for individuals with a bachelor's degree but it is \$8,264 more per year than an individual in their age group with just a high school diploma (7.3-31).
 This earnings gap widens with age.
-According to the 2009 data from the U.S. Census Bureau, the difference in annual earnings between an individual with a bachelor's degree and an individual with a high school diploma is \$15,838.
-This difference in earning power represents a tremendous return on the initial investment of time, money, and effort on the part of individuals to earn a degree; particularly when you consider that the average cumulative indebtedness of undergraduates who borrow to attend USC Aiken is only \$13,677 upon graduation (7.3-32) -- a debt load fully compensated in only 1.1 years based upon the additional salary earned as a result of having the degree.
+According to annually adjusted data from the U.S. Census Bureau, the difference in annual earnings between an individual with a bachelor's degree and an individual with a high school diploma is \$16,739.
+This difference in earning power represents a tremendous return on the initial investment of time, money, and effort on the part of individuals to earn a degree; particularly when you consider that the average cumulative indebtedness of undergraduates who borrow to attend USC Aiken is \$19,722 upon graduation (7.3-32) -- a debt load fully compensated in only 2.4 years based upon the additional salary earned as a result of having the degree.